 Most broadband companies are in the process of upgrading subscribers to higher speeds and many people were choosing better packages on their own.
 This process will come to a stand still and many users would be hesitant to choose packages above 2 Mbps or those with bill higher than Rs.
 1,500.

-3 responses to “Internet Tax imposed by Punjab Government”
+3 thoughts on “Internet Tax imposed by Punjab Government”

 Your email address will not be published.
 Required fields are marked *